rocaltair/svn-user-log/README.md

 svn-user-log
 ============

-shell for svn log of a specific user
+show svn log of a specific user